RoBYCoNTe/superset-dashboard-sdk/README.md

 - `dataProvider`: an instance of class implementing `DataProviderInterface` to retrieve data from Superset.
 - `domain`: the domain where Superset is running.
-- `id`: the id of the dashboard to render.
+- `uuid`: the uuid of the dashboard to render.
 - `fullheight`: if true, the dashboard will take the full height of the container.
 Default: `false`.
 - `guestToken`: you can pass a guest token to the component.
 If not provided,